 Carbon offset projects

 How do you actually conserve 200,000 hectares of forest?
 The forest in question is a section of dry forest and savanna in the Kasigau Wildlife Corridor, which connects the Tsavo East and Tsavo West Natural Parks in Kenya.
-It is home to endangered species such as lions, zebras and parrots as well as countless species of birds.
-Every day during their seasonal migration, 2,000 African elephants cross the area.
+It is home to countless endangered species such as lions, elephants and zebras as well as numerous species of birds.

 However, this forest area is facing massive deforestation and slash-and-burn practices.
 In order to protect the Kasigau Wildlife Corridor, rangers who guard and defend the area are being trained among the local population.
-More income opportunities for the local population are required in order to stem the depletion of the natural environment.
-That's why the project creates jobs in factories and small businesses.
+More income opportunities for the local population are required in order to reduce the depletion of the natural environment.
+Hence, this project creates jobs in both small businesses and larger factories.

 This project was chosen as the Best Offsetting Project in Environmental Finance's 8th voluntary carbon poll in 2017.